-Adapted from Wildfire Smoke: a guide for public health officials: www.arb.ca.gov/smp/progdev/pubeduc/wfgv8.pdf
+Adapated from Wildfire Smoke: a guide for public health officials:

-.Visibility in km Air Quality Category Equivalent approx. PM2.5 1- 3 hour average in μg/m3
+Visibility in km Air Quality Category Equiv. approx. PM2.5-3 hour average in μg/m3

-15 km and up.
-Good 0-40
+15 km and up Good 0-40

 5-14 km Moderate/Unhealthy for Sensitive Groups 41-175

-2.5-4 km Unhealthy 176-300
+2.5-4 km Unheallthy 176-300

 1.5-2 km Very Unhealthy 301-500

-Less than 1 km Hazardous over 500
+Less than 1 km Hazardous Over 500

-^{}The concentration of an air pollutant (e.g. Particulates less than 2.5 microns in diameter - PM2.5) is given in micrograms (one-millionth of a gram) per cubic meter air or μg/m3.
+\The concentration of an air pollutant (ie. Particulates less than 2.5 microns in diameter - PM2.5) us given in micrograms (one-millionth of a gram) per cubic meter air or $\mu g/m^3$ .

-The visibility index may be unreliable at times when specific landmarks at known distances are unavailable or when visibility is poor e.g., at dawn or dusk and at night.
+The visibility index may be unreliable at times when specific landmarks at known distances are unavailable or when visibility is poor eg., at dawn or dusk and at night.
 The above index also only applies to the particulate matter (PM) levels in dry air conditions.
-This method of estimation is not accurate during high humidity conditions.
+The method of estimation is not accurate during high humidity conditions.